paulthp/TP_NGS_ClownFish_Paul/readme.md

 _MultiQC.sh_
 Create one HTML file with the summary of the quality of all the files

+# Quantify the expression of the transcripts

 _Trinity.sh_
 Assemble the reads of sequencing

 _Salmon.sh_
-quantify the expression of the transcripts
+quantify the expression of the transcripts.
+This script uses the reads and the

 _transcod.sh_
 prepare the genes of the studied species to be able to annotate them with a reference species

-###Commands
+### Commands

 _cd_ go in a specific folder
 _mkdir folder_ create a folder (mkdir -p folder to avoid to create again a folder which already exists) _cat_ open a file (ONLY little files)